dvidos/handcrafted-os/readme.md

 ### things to do

+* improve the headers in the kernel, put them in a single folder, with whatever public interface they will contain.
 * good implementation of a circular buffer, with both reading and writing pointers
 * good implementation of a list, similar to linux kernel, [here](https://kernel.org/doc/html/latest/core-api/kernel-api.html#list-management-functions)
 * fix readline() to have many instances, not only one